 I’m not a big soda drinker, but every once in a while, a sweet, cold drink is a nice treat, especially on a hot summer day.
 If you’re not a fan of overly sweet soda pop, making your own is a great way to adjust the amount of sugar in your drink.
 I’ve also discovered that delicious homemade cream soda is a fantastic base for fancier desserts and even cocktails ~ think about the amazing ice cream floats you could make!

-Of course, once you’ve made this simple syrup and mixed it with soda water it will become obvious that the sky’s the limit in terms of other flavors to try out.
+Of course, once you’ve made this simple syrup and mixed it with plain soda water it will become obvious that the sky’s the limit in terms of other flavors to try out.
 My homemade grape soda is one of my favorites, and of course there are countless other fruits and flavorings to experiment with.
 I think using a little almond extract in place of some of the vanilla in this recipe would be really interesting and delicious, or try a bit of maple syrup instead of vanilla syrup for a maple soda.

 I have a SodaStream sparkling water machine and it’s great for this kind of thing.
 I never have to be without super fizzy water for my homemade sodas.
 I also love this compact Swedish model, which looks so cool on the counter and would definitely inspire me to drink more water.

-Refreshing drinks to beat the heat ~
+more refreshing drinks to beat the heat ~

 Homemade Cream Soda